EWouters/PicoEmbed/README.md

 Usage :
 -------------------
-Open the page you would like to embed a youtube video in and insert the following shortcode while replacing `YOUTUBE VIDEO LINK HERE` with your video link.
+Open the page you would like to embed a youtube video in and insert the following shortcode while replacing `YOUTUBE VIDEO LINK HERE` with your actual youtube video link.
 `[embed "YOUTUBE VIDEO LINK HERE"]`